Super Bowl champion Chiefs pick LSU RB Edwards-Helaire

 The few holes the Chiefs did have were plugged by value signings in free agency.

-Veteran offensive lineman Mike Remmers was brought in to replace the departed Cam Erving at swing tackle, and cornerback Antonio Hamilton was signed to replaced Kendall Fuller, who signed a big-money deal with Washington.
-The Chiefs also brought in Ricky Seals-Jones to back up star tight end Travis Kelce, and they managed to grab DeAndre Washington from the AFC West rival Raiders to provide some depth at running back.
+Veteran offensive lineman Mike Remmers was brought in to replace the departed Cam Erving at swing tackle, and cornerback Antonio Hamilton was signed to replace Kendall Fuller, who signed a big-money deal with the Redskins.
+The Chiefs also brought in Ricky Seals-Jones to back up star tight end Travis Kelce, and they managed to grab Washington from the AFC West rival Raiders to provide some depth at running back.

 That gave the Chiefs plenty of latitude at No. 32.